j-easy/easy-rules/site/user-guide/managing-rules.md

 `org.easyrules.core.jmx:type=YourRuleClassName,name=YourRuleName`

-An example of using dynamic rule reconfiguration at runtime is provided in the [online shop tutorial]({{site.url}}/tutorials/dynamic-configuration.html).
+An example of using dynamic rule reconfiguration at runtime is provided in the [shop tutorial]({{site.url}}/tutorials/shop-tutorial.html).